 The dealing must not include any reference to the charger or chargee being a trustee, executor or administrator for another party.

 NOTE: Before the Real Property (Computer Register) Amendment Act 1979 commenced a charge was known as and registered as an encumbrance.
-An encumbrance shown on a title is treated in the same manner as a charge.
+An encumbrance shown on a folio of the Register is treated in the same manner as a charge.

 (A) The reference to title for the land affected by the charge must be stated.